lequanha/Python-Turtle-Paths/README.md

 https://www.jetbrains.com/pycharm/download/#section=windows

 **I) Six Turtles progress one after another, the next Turtle will progress after the previous Turtle has done**

+The program for this approach is here

+At first the first Blue Turtle runs the file directions-1.txt

-For example, after the Blue Turtle that goes for path of directions-1.txt file, then the Green Turtle progress as below
+after the Blue Turtle that goes for path of directions-1.txt file, then the Green Turtle progress as below